 For additional general information about the PBGC and the pension insurance program guarantees, go to the "General FAQs about PBGC" on PBGC's website at www.pbgc.gov/generalfaqs.
 Please contact your employer or plan administrator for specific information about your pension plan or pension benefit.
 PBGC does not have that information.
-See "Where to Get More Information About Your Plan" below.
+See "Where to Get More Information About Your Plan," below.

-Where to Get More Information About Your Plan
+Where to Get More Information

-For more information about this notice, you may contact Scott Feldman, Director of Administration at 158-11 Harry Van Arsdale Jr. Avenue, Flushing, NY, 11365, (718) 591-2000.
-For identification purposes, the official plan number is 005 and the plan sponsor's employer identification number or "EIN" is 13-0891035.
+For more information about this notice, you may contact Scott Feldman, Director of Administration at (718) 591-2000, Joint Industry Board of the Electrical Industry, 158-11 Harry Van Arsdale Jr. Avenue, Flushing, NY, 11365.
+For identification purposes, the official plan number is 005 and the plan sponsor's name and employer identification number or "EIN" are Joint Industry Board of the Electrical Industry and 13-0891035.